 If you believe Caritas Australia has breached the ACFID Code of Conduct, you can lodge a complaint on the ACFID website.

-To ask a question, give feedback or make a complaint about Caritas Australia email us, phone 1800 024 413 or post us a letter.
-We will respond as soon as possible to your query, feedback or issue.
-If you believe Caritas Australia has breached the ACFID Code of Conduct, you can lodge a complaint on the ACFID website.
+To ask a question, give feedback or make a complaint about Caritas Australia, email us, phone 1800 024 413 or post us a letter.
+We will respond to you as soon as possible.

 Yes.
 As an accredited agency, Caritas Australia receives government funding.
 In order to do this, we must undergo a rigorous accreditation process.
 This accreditation process provides the Australian public with confidence that where the Australian Government provides grants to Australian NGOs to implement their own aid and development programs, it is funding professional, well-managed, community-based organisations capable of delivering good development outcomes.
 For more information, head to the Australian Government's aid website